marcysutton/gdi-intro-to-jquery/README.md

 What is a library?
 How do I include and use one?
 Survey the audience to make sure they know JavaScript basics to prep for a native JS exercise: variables, arrays, looping, createElement, setAttribute, appendChild.
 Discuss the purpose of libraries and show the difference between native JS and jQuery.
-Moving onto jQuery basics, you will explain how to include the library and then go over usage: adding CSS classes; explaining the $ symbol; finding, creating, changing and reading elements; iterating over jQuery collections.
+Moving onto jQuery basics, you will explain how to include the library and then go over usage: adding CSS classes; explaining the $ symbol; finding, creating, changing and reading elements; iterating over jQuery collections; the DOM ready event.
 In Exercise 2, students will recreate Exercise 1 with jQuery.

+## Class 2

-Next, you will go over chaining and events: interactions, DOM ready, Effects & Animation, scoping and "this".
-Talk about AJAX and how to work with async operations.
+In class 2, you will go over chaining and events: interactions, Effects & Animation, scoping and "this".
+Talk about AJAX and how to work with async operations, with a touch on Promises.
 Finally, go over some jQuery best practices such as caching selectors and performant selector lookups.
 End with an example that ties everything together!

 ## Theme customization